Faces of Cosmological Polytopes: Trees

 We can use Proposition~\ref{prop:(bi)pyramid} to get a recursive relation for the $f$-polynomial of cosmological polytopes of the graphs $G$ and $G'$. \begin{theorem} The $f$-polynomials of $P_G$ and $P_{G'}$ are related in the following way:

-\end{theorem} \begin{proof} Indeed, it is well known that the $f$-polynomial of a pyramid with base $F$ is given by $f_{G'}=(1+t)f_P(t)$.
+\end{theorem} \begin{proof} Indeed, the $f$-polynomial of a pyramid $P$ with base $F$ is given by $f_P=(1+t)f_F(t)$ as every face of $F$ of dimension $d$ produces two faces of $P$ one of dimensions $d$ and another of dimension $d+1$.
 The $f$-polynomial of a the generic bipyramid over a polytope $P_G$ can be computes as $(1+2t)f_{P_G}(t)$.
 The description of faces of non-generic bipyramid follows, for example, from \cite[Proposition 2.3]{McMullen} as it is a particular example of subdirect sum: $F=(I,I)\oplus(F_v,P_G)$, where $I$ is an interval, and $F_v$ is a vertex face corresponding to the node $v$ of $G$.
 The face count involves the correction of $(1+2t)f_{P_G}(t)$ by the generating polynomial of the number of faces of $P_G$ containing $F_v$.
-Using Proposition~\ref{prop:upperf} we obtain
+Using Proposition~\ref{prop:upperf}, we obtain

 which finishes the proof. \end{proof}

 This gives an inductive way of computing the $f$-vector of cosmological polytopes of trees.
 In the case of paths this yields the following recursion for their $f$-polynomials.